Gisella Perl

-Gisella Perl (10 December 1907 - 16 December 1988) was a Romanian Jewish gynecologist deported to Auschwitz concentration camp in 1944, where she helped hundreds of women, serving as an inmate gynecologist.
+Gisella Perl (10 December 1907 - 16 December 1988) was a Hungarian Jewish gynecologist deported to Auschwitz concentration camp in 1944, where she helped hundreds of women, serving as an inmate gynecologist.
 She worked without the bare necessities required to practice medicine.
-Perl survived the Holocaust, emigrated to New York, and became one of the first women to publicize the Holocaust experience in English through her 1948 memoir, I Was a Doctor in Auschwitz.
-She later specialized in infertility treatment at Mount Sinai Hospital, New York and eventually moved with her daughter to live in Herzliya, Israel, where she died.
+Perl survived the Holocaust, immigrated to New York, and became one of the first women to publicize the Holocaust experience in English through her 1948 memoir, I Was a Doctor in Auschwitz.
+She later specialized in infertility treatment at Mount Sinai Hospital, New York and eventually moved with her daughter to live in Herzliya, Israel, until her death.

 Early life and education

 Gisella Perl was born and grew up in Máramarossziget (now Sighetu Marmaţiei), then part of Hungary.
 Following the Trianon peace treaty of 1920, the area became part of Romania and from 1940–1944, it was again under Hungarian control.
 In 1923, at age 16, she graduated first in her secondary school class—the only woman and the only Jew.
 Her father, Maurice Perl, initially forbade her from studying medicine, fearing she would “lose her faith and break away from Judaism".
 He relented a few months later.